 - Sustained achievement of targeted goals long after the surgery

-Consider that BMI is not enough to evaluate if you’re a good candidate for a tummy tuck.
+Consider that BMI is not enough to evaluate if you’re a good candidate for a tummy tuck (Abdominoplasty).
 Since BMI does not take into account muscle mass, body proportions, age, and sex, it is sometimes not accurate for measuring body fat.

 What BMI Is Good for Tummy Tuck?